 Coronavirus Supply List: How to Prepare for a Quarantine

-With cases of the new strain of coronavirus continuing to spread, officials are advising households to create a plan for how they would protect the health of themselves and their family.
+With cases of the COVID-19 continuing to spread, officials are advising households to create a plan for how they would protect the health of themselves and their family.

 In the event you would need to self-quarantine or if you’re just trying to avoid going out in public to lower your risk of getting sick, there are items that you should consider keeping on hand.

 Anyone can contract COVID-19 but older adults and people with serious chronic medical conditions like heart disease, diabetes and lung disease are at a higher risk of complications.
 The virus is spread through person-to-person contact, contaminated surfaces and respiratory droplets, produced by a cough or sneeze.
 Vulnerable individuals are encouraged to stay home and stock up on supplies in case of a potential outbreak.

 If an outbreak does occur, every home should have the following items to prepare for the possibility of self-quarantine or if you are home sick for several weeks:

 - Food: Buy shelf-stable foods that are easy to prepare, like dry and canned goods and frozen fruits and vegetables.
 This can also include beans, peanut butter, granola, dried fruit, pasta, tuna and oats.
 Aim for at least 14 days of food for each member of the household – and don’t forget your pets.

 - Medications: Check prescriptions to ensure you have at least a 30-day supply.
 Also, stock up on over-the-counter pain relievers and remedies like Aspirin, vitamins, electrolytes and cold and flu medicines.

 - First–Aid Kit: Aside from medications, every home should have a first-aid kit to treat small injuries.
 It should include band aids, gauze, ointment, antiseptic wipes, a cold compress, a thermometer, tweezers and an emergency blanket.